High School Students

 - Participate in summer programs.

-Anything!
-You don't have to major in biology.
+You do not have to major in biology.
 Learn more about choosing a major as a pre-professional health student.

 In college, you will follow the pre-professional health curriculum, a prescribed series of courses that students must take.